girishg4t/bhavCopy-downloader/README.md

   </tr>
 </table>

-5) Select date, to download the specific day data
+5) Select date, to download the specific day data, default is previous date
-6) Click on download to save the csv file.
+6) Click on download to get the bhavcopy in csv file.

 ### In Action